pedromrtns/pedromrtns/README.md

 ### Hi there 👋

-Certainly!
-Here's a more professional and interactive version in English:

-Hello there! 👋

 I'm a developer primarily focused on back-end and database technologies.
 Currently, I'm deeply immersed in projects aimed at crafting robust and scalable systems.

 🔭 Right now, my efforts are centered around enhancing my skills in back-end development, ensuring that my applications are efficient and secure.